Gunock/Android-Bluetooth-Broadcasting/README.md

 ### BluetoothServiceDiscoveryManager

-A helper class for acquiring bluetooth devices which host desired service.
+A service class used for acquiring paired bluetooth devices which host desired service.

 1. Constructor: